NARM:

 There’s no pressure to revisit the past.
 Instead, we explore how old adaptations show up

-right now, and what new ways are possible instead.
+right now, and what new ways might be possible instead.

 How NARM can help